In certain cases Levitra may be available on the NHS. However, it is not available over-the-counter.

 Patients who want to use Levitra will always need to undertake a consultation with a doctor and obtain a prescription beforehand.

 Levitra is only available on the NHS in specific cases.

 Most of the time, Sildenafil will be the drug offered to those who are entitled to ED treatment on the NHS.

-The erectile dysfunction treatment currently available through the NHS is sildenafil, which is the generic form of Viagra.
-Like vardenafil, the active ingredient in Levitra, this is a PDE5 inhibitor, and works in a very similar way.
+This is the generic form of Viagra.
+Like vardenafil, the active ingredient in Levitra, Sildenafil is a PDE5 inhibitor, and works in a very similar way.

 Generic medicines are in the vast majority of cases cheaper than branded versions, and Levitra is a branded treatment.
 NHS practitioners tend to issue generic medications where possible, as they perform the same function and do not cost as much.

-Typically, only persons with certain medical conditions may be eligible to get sildenafil for free through the NHS, or buy it at the NHS levy rate.
+Typically, only persons with certain medical conditions (such as Parkinson's or MS) will be eligible to get Levitra for free through the NHS, or buy it at the NHS levy rate.